stuartduff/wc-invoice-gateway/readme.txt

 1. The WooCommerce Invoice Gateway settings panel.

 == Changelog ==

+= 1.0.5 - 08/05/20 =
+* Added - The functionality to enable the order actions buttons using the remove_wc_invoice_gateway_order_actions_buttons filter.

 = 1.0.4 - 03/04/20 =
 * Fix - Remove Pay, Cancel order action buttons on My Account > Orders if order status is Pending Payment.